riot logo

 A would-be intruder can easily break a pane of annealed glass to gain entry to a school and steal valuable equipment or, in a worst-case scenario, attempt to harm students and teachers who are inside.

 Tempered glass is a special type of strengthened safety glass.
-Tempered windows go through a special heat treatment that changes the glass’s chemical properties, which makes it more durable than annealed glass and changes the way it breaks.
+Tempered school windows go through a special heat treatment process that changes the glass’s chemical properties, making it four or five times stronger than standard annealed glass and also changing the way it breaks.

-However, the primary purpose of tempered glass is to improve human safety — not increase security against threats such as storm damage, forced entry, or active threats.
+It’s important to understand that the primary purpose of tempered glass is to improve human safety — it does not increase security against threats such as storm damage, forced entry, or active threats.

-When tempered glass is shattered, it breaks apart into thousands of tiny, relatively harmless, cubes of glass.
+When tempered glass is shattered, it breaks apart (crumbles, really) into thousands of tiny, relatively harmless granular pieces of glass.
 You’ve probably seen how car windows break apart, right?
 Well, that’s tempered glass.

-But, tempered glass does not act as a barrier to forced entry or help schools mitigate storm damage and other risks.
+That being said, tempered glass does not act as a barrier to forced entry or help schools mitigate storm damage and other risks that pose a threat to school security.

 2. Forced entry and burglary